jetspiking/Roblocks/README.md

 The application has been built using IntelliJ Community Edition and uses the libraries ```gson-2.8.6``` and ```json-simple-1.1.1```.
 Make sure to include these as libraries using your prefered methods.

+# Roblocks-Web
+Currently Roblocks-Web is being developed by @jaschahuisman, this application enables developing a program from the web, instead of being obligated to download a desktop-client.
+This is also a solution for devices that are not supported by the full-application.

+The repository can be viewed [here](https://github.com/jaschahuisman/roblocks-web).